Admission to Isala Zwolle (EN) Admission to Isala Zwolle (EN)

 Sometimes you do not have the option of going home.
 In that case, following your stay in hospital, you can temporarily or permanently stay in another healthcare institution, such as a nursing home, care home or rehabilitation center.
 You can inform the transfer nurse of your preferred healthcare institution.
 He/she will then request a place for you there.

 If a place is not yet available at your preferred home on your discharge date, the transfer nurse will search for a temporary place for you in another healthcare institution.
 Unfortunately it is not possible to wait in the hospital until a place becomes available at your preferred institution.
-However, you can sometimes bridge the gap at home or with family, with supporting home care if necessary.
+However, you can sometimes bridge the gap at home or with family.
 The transfer nurse will be happy to help you arrange this follow-up care.

 Sometimes when patients are discharged there are housing or social issues that already existed prior to being admitted to hospital.
 Such issues cannot be resolved directly by the hospital.
 It is best to contact your family doctor in these cases.